Army Civil Affairs Specialist (MOS 38B) are responsible for being a non-lethal liaison for local citizens in combat or crisis situations.

 - Paid vacation (30 days annually)

-The Army also offers tuition assistance and book allowances, that allows most soldiers to pay very little out of pocket for school.
+The Army also offers tuition assistance and book allowances, which allows most soldiers to pay very little out of pocket for school.

 Related Article –Army Cryptologic Linguist (MOS 35P)